simonw/sqlite-utils/docs/python-api.rst

         is_good_dog INTEGER
     )

-The column types are automatically derived from the types of the incoming data.

 You can also specify a primary key by passing the ``pk=`` parameter to the ``.insert()`` call.
 This will only be obeyed if the record being inserted causes the table to be created:

 .. code-block:: python